fmidev/metolib/doc/wfsconnection.md

 cache does not support spatial (BBOX) requests.
 When spatial data is requested through Connection API, it always uses request parser directly instead of checking cache.

-When using the WfsConnection class, SERVER_URL is defined either as a String `"https://opendata.fmi.fi/wfs/"`
+When using the WfsConnection class, SERVER_URL is defined as a String `"https://opendata.fmi.fi/wfs/"`

 *Metolib.WfsConnection* depends on